cogentcore/core/docs/content/3-views/text-editors.md

 texteditor.NewEditor(parent).SetBuffer(tb)
 ```

-You can detect when the user makes any change to the content of a text editor as they type:
+You can detect when the user makes any changes to the content of a text editor as they type:

 ```Go
 te := texteditor.NewSoloEditor(parent)